 Lucky for you, we have the step-by-step plan laid out.

-Follow these 10 easy tips to rock your social media marketing strategy and enjoy 10X return on investment.
+Follow these 10 easy tips to rock your social media marketing strategy and enjoy a 10X return on investment.

 1. Identify Your Goals

-After all, you can be the best bicycle salesperson in the state, but still fail if you are supposed to be selling ice cream.
+After all, you can be the best bicycle salesperson in the state, but still, fail if you are supposed to be selling ice cream.

-Use the SMART goal setting strategy to create the foundation for successful social media marketing.
+Use the SMART goal-setting strategy to create the foundation for successful social media marketing.

 - Specific.
-Vague goals like “get more business” doesn’t help companies pinpoint their objective and create measures of success.
+Vague goals like “get more business” don’t help companies pinpoint their objectives and create measures of success.

-- Measurable.
+Measurable.
 Being able to definitively answer “yes, we hit the goal” or “we missed the goal by 20%” is a good goal standard.

 Having to stretch to hit a goal is productive, but don’t go overboard with expectations.

 - Relevant.
-A social media marketing goal needs to tie in to marketing’s overall goal.
+A social media marketing goal needs to tie into marketing’s overall goal.
 Is it to build an audience?

-Stay on track by breaking up a large project like this into mini-goals that each have their own deadline.
+Stay on track by breaking up a large project like this into mini-goals that each has its own deadline.

 2. Identify Your Audience

-Your message won’t be effective unless its specifically designed for who you are trying to target.
+Your message won’t be effective unless it’s specifically designed for who you are trying to target.